-For many women, vaginal odor is an ongoing reality - they’ve seen professionals seeking medical advice for their vaginal health, tried at-home remedies, and bought numerous products meant to assist in controlling odor but only ended up masking it or making the odor worse.
+For many women, vaginal odor is an ongoing reality - they’ve seen professionals seeking medical advice for their vaginal health, tried at-home remedies, and bought numerous vaginal creams, meant to assist in controlling odor but only ended up masking it or making the odor worse.
 While odor showing with other symptoms can be a red flag for a possible vaginal infection needing treatment pointing you to your gynecologist’s office, many women experience unpleasant odor that isn’t at all dangerous, but can negatively impact their confidence and comfort.
 We believe women should be empowered to make what they feel is the best decision for their own care, and providing women with options is key to achieving this.

 That’s why pH-D created the first Vaginal Boric Acid Suppositories available to women in 2014. pH-D Feminine Health’s Boric Acid Suppositories are a holistic, accessible, affordable, doctor recommended solution for vaginal odor that’s available in mass retailers nationwide such as Target, Walmart, CVS, and Walgreens.
 Odor is one of the most common feminine care concerns women bring to their healthcare providers, and our goal is to normalize the conversation so it isn’t something women think they should feel embarrassed or ashamed about.

 Boric acid is a natural compound found in seawater that has been used by healthcare providers for hundreds of years as a holistic solution for vaginal odor.
 In its purest form, boric acid is a white powder that is both colorless and odorless.
 Boric acid is a common and safe ingredient used in a variety of cosmetic products as well as feminine care products to help control vaginal odor.